One of the best reasons for using WordPress is that you don’t need to know how to write code to successfully manage a website or blog.

 For more details, go here}:

-Tip #1: The plugin lets you export your HTML snippets (and import these into other sites) using the Tools > Export function …
+Tip #1: You can export your HTML snippets (and import these into other WordPress sites) using the Tools > Export function …

 (Export your Snippets)